-Mission: Advise, train and educate Command Teams, Soldiers and Family members to understand, use and execute the Army equal opportunity program in order to sustain and/or improve leadership and unit cohesion that maximizes human potential and ensures fair treatment for all persons based on merit, fitness, and capability in support of unit readiness.
+Mission: Advise, train and educate Command Teams, Soldiers and Family members to understand, use and execute the Army equal opportunity program in order to sustain and/or improve leadership and unit cohesion that maximizes human potential and ensures fair treatment for all persons based on merit, performance and potential in support of unit readiness.

 Fort Carson, CO 80913

 24-Hour Hotline: 719-331-2448

 Equal Opportunity Office: The Army will provide an environment that is free of unlawful discrimination for military personnel and Family members without regard to their race, color, sex (to include gender identity), national origin, religion or sexual orientation.
 Furthermore, the Army is a values-based organization where everyone is expected to do what is right by treating all persons as they should be treated — with dignity and respect.
 Hazing, bullying and discriminatory harassment of people or their property is prohibited.